mkalik/module9-README-generator/README.md

 # <a name='desc'></a>
 ## 0.Description:
-a command line readme generator
+a program that prompts a user with questions about their project and generates a readme for it
 # <a name='1'></a>
 ## 1.Installation:
-must have node.js as well as inquirer@8.2.4
+ npm install inquirer@8.2.4
 # <a name='2'></a>
 ## 2.Usage:
-npm install inquirer@8.2.4
+ node index.js
 # <a name='3'></a>
 ## 3.Credits:
 mkalik | none